Power and demands - why Real are masters of winning

 They have never been particularly obsessed with any given football style - unlike rivals Barcelona - but rather in taking advantage of that very best talent.

 "In Madrid, style has never kept anyone awake.
-The style is to win....winning was, from the beginning of time, an institutional necessity," says Argentine World Cup winner Valdano.
+The style is to win... winning was, from the beginning of time, an institutional necessity," says Argentine World Cup winner Valdano.

 "The essential thing is when a player arrives at Madrid he learns right away that anything short of winning is called a catastrophe.